holepunchto/hyperdrive/SPECIFICATION.md

 var parent3 = parentHash(parent1, parent5)
 ```

-If parent3 is equal to the root at tree index 3 (that we already trust) we now know block #2 was corrent and we can safely store it and share it with other peers.
+If parent3 is equal to the root at tree index 3 (that we already trust) we now know block #2 was correct and we can safely store it and share it with other peers.

-If you've received the hash for tree index 5 before and verified it then you don't need to reverify the root and you can insert block #2 after validation parent5.
+If we had received the hash for tree index 5 before and verified it then we would not need to re-verify the root and we would be able to insert block #2 after validating parent5.

+It should be noted that this allows us to have random access to any block in the feed with content verification in a single round trip

-As an optimization you can use the remote's have messages to figure out which hashes it already has.
-For example if the remote has block #3 already then we don't need to send any hashes since it'll already have verified hash 6 and 5.
+As an optimization we can use the remote's "have" messages (see the "Wire Protocol" section) to figure out which hashes it already has.
+For example if the remote has block #3 then we do not need to send any hashes since it will already have verified hash 6 and 5.

 ## Deduplication